-Because it’s by acting that we make a difference.
-I started to change…and it’s not so difficult, when you take one baby step at the time 🙂
+It’s through action that you make a difference.
+I’ve started to change…and it’s not that difficult, when you take one small step at a time. 🙂

 Special Thanks :

-I wish to thank with gratitude all the beautiful persons that crossed my path and who brought me here, happy TO BE.
+I would like to thank with gratitude all the people who have crossed my path and who have made who I am today, happy to Be.

-Jenny Harlen from Bokashi.se & bokashiworld et Inda Cakka the (ex) burmese monk who introduced us and without whom anything of all this would have happened.
-My family, my partner Nico and all the friend who support me in my wildest dreams.
+Jenny Harlen and Inda Cakka the Burmese (former) Monk who introduced us to each other, without whom none of this would have happened, my family, my partner and all the friends who support me in my wildest dreams.

 And of course, my suppliers and especially Jurgen from Agriton Belgium who has been working for over 25 years to support the soils’ life and to spread the knowledge of the Japanese EM technology (EMRO) in Belgium